 This image shows us two things.
 First, it shows us the importance of having a local SEO strategy.
 The map pack pulls in GMB pages organically based on the search query, matching the GMB listing with the keyword(s) being searched.
 And, the first organic result is from Yelp.
-While that isn’t the case for every search result for every product of service Yelp still ranks well for local product and service queries.
+While that isn’t the case for every search result for every product or service, Yelp still ranks well for local product and service queries.

-Second, this image shows the need for a holistic approach to your web marketing strategy.
+Second, this image shows the need for a holistic approach to your search marketing strategy.
 A Google Ads strategy partnered with local search optimization AND website search engine optimization efforts will help your business appear in all three sections.

 The short answer… quality content is important because it’s important to the search engines.
 There’s not a single client who walks through our door who doesn’t care about success in Search Engine Results Pages (SERP).
 And if Google loves good content, then you should too!